kimlulz/lulzbuntu/README.md

 Just script for configure my ubuntu desktop environment.
 To execute, `source [script].sh`

-In case of error while using script (Ex. `oh no something has gone wrong`), reboot, reboot
+In case of error while using script (Ex. `oh no something has gone wrong`), reboot ->

 recovery mode -> DPKG